Health & Wellness

 Serious injuries might seem vague, as most car accident injuries are relatively “serious.”
 However, the state of Florida has defined serious injuries under Florida Statue 627.737 as the following:

 Since Florida is a no-fault state, determining fault is vital in receiving damage awards.
-Florida follows the pure comparative fault system, which means that if you have a personal injury claim that is valued at about $100,000, and you are 20% at fault for the incident, you will receive only $80,000 in compensation.
+Under Florida’s personal injury law, the state follows the pure comparative fault system, which means that if you have a personal injury claim valued at about $100,000, and you are 20% at fault for the incident, you will receive only $80,000 in compensation.

 Proving fault for a Florida car accident claim is essential if you hope to receive any damages, and you can receive compensation even if you are at fault.
 The plaintiff, otherwise known as the person who brings the case to the court, will most likely hire a personal injury lawyer to prove their innocence and your negligence.